 To make the meringue:

-- First, preheat the oven to 200 degrees Fahrenheit.
-Line a small sheet pan with parchment paper or a silicone mat.
+- Preheat the oven to 200°F. Line a small sheet pan with parchment paper or a silicone mat.

 - In a medium-size bowl, using an electric mixer on medium speed, beat the egg white and cream of tartar until soft peaks form.
 Then, slowly stream in the sugar while beating.
 Beat until the mixture has stiff peaks.